 DCYF's data shows that, over that past three fiscal years, parents have agreed to 350 voluntary placement agreements (VPAs) per year.
 DCYF also offers VPAs to parents who do not agree.
 Under this bill, parents would have a right to counsel before they decide whether or not to agree.
 Assuming that approximately two-thirds of the parents who are offered a VPA agree, DCYF offers 525 VPAs per year (350 multiplied by 0.667).
 Therefore, under this bill, in 525 cases parents would have a right to call the hotline before deciding whether to agree to a VPA and, after calling the hotline, would have the right to request and be assigned an Original Placement Date (OPD)-assigned attorney to provide representation.
-We also assume that 90 percent of the parents who call the hotline when DCYF proposes a VPA will also ask for an attorney to be assigned, it does not result in any additional workload.
+We also assume that 90 percent of the parents who call the hotline when DCYF proposes a VPA will also ask for an attorney to be assigned to represent them and that, if parents do not ask for an attorney to be assigned, it does not result in any additional workload.